locustcloud/workshop/README.md

     run_single_user(MyUser)
 ```

 If you're in VSCode, just launch the "Run current file" configuration.
+Also check out the [VSCode Extension](https://github.com/locustcloud/extension).

 Then you can: